 1. Open a new draft and toggle Virtru ON.

-2. If you are using Virtru for Gmail, iOS, or Android, open the Security Options/Settings menu.
-Security options in Outlook are always visible in the ribbon.
+2. If you are using Virtru for Gmail, iOS, or Android, open the Security Options or Security Settings menu.
+Security options for the Outlook Desktop Extension (Desktop only) are visible in the Message tab while composing a message.
+Security options for the Outlook 365 Add-in (for Web, Desktop, Mobile) are visible once the Virtru add-in is opened and toggled ON.

-3. Select Expiration Date from the menu and configure the deadline.
+3. Select the Expiration option from the menu and configure the date.

 4. Compose the rest of your message and Send.

 Expirations can also be managed after an email has been sent

 2. Select Expiration Date and modify accordingly.